Metacello/metacello/docs/MetacelloUserGuide.md

   lock.
 ```

-The newly loaded of the project will continue to be locked.
+The newly loaded version of the project will continue to be locked.

 [1]: MetacelloScriptingAPI.md
 [2]: http://www.lukas-renggli.ch/blog/gofer